 There you have it!
 Five easy tips to cook the Best.
 Steak.
 Ever.

-How do you like your steak cooked?
-As you can tell, I’m a rare-to-medium-rare girl, myself.
+How do you like your beef cooked?
+As you can tell, I'm a rare-to-medium-rare girl, myself.